yy3488/b9122/assignment2/README.md

 and proceed with the assignment.

-If you still have issues, and you are comfortable with cloud computing, you can create a virtual machine on the cloud to handle this task.
+If you are comfortable with cloud computing (AWS, Google Cloud, or IBM Cloud), you can create a virtual machine on the cloud running Python 3.12 on Linux (which does not have these issues) to handle this task.